evoingram/webapp-backend/docs/README.md

 - Postman Docs were last published on 04/07/2020

 - All endpoints have been tested and documented via Postman.
-- Postman docs contain examples of nearly all get endpoint responses.
+- Postman docs contain examples of all get, post, and put endpoint body submissions AND responses.
+- This is still a work in progress.

 ### Endpoints For Login / Registration